 Protect Your Valuables

 Batteries can leak.
-This isn’t what we generally mean when we talk about batteries going bad, but it can happen, and it does ruin the battery.
+This isn’t what we generally mean when we talk about batteries going bad, but it can happen and ruin the battery.
 When batteries leak acid, they can end up causing damage to other items in the surroundings.
 For this reason, it’s a good reason to make sure that when you store batteries, you not only make sure to store them in an environment that will preserve them, but you also store them away from other valuables.

 To prolong the life of your batteries, keep the storage tips we mentioned in mind.
 This way, you don’t have to go out and buy new ones before it’s necessary.